asteyven/SET08103-base/units/unit06/unit06a.md

 # Unit 6a: UML Diagrams

-In this lecture we will examine the UML diagram types.
+In this unit we will examine the UML diagram types.
 UML (the Unified Modelling Language) is a well-known diagramming framework for software development.
-In this lecture we will cover the history and diagram types, and in [Lecture 12](../lecture12) we will examine how to use UML to analyse and design software.
+In the first part of this unit we will cover the history and diagram types, and in the second part we will examine how to use UML to analyse and design software.

 ## Behavioural Objectives